Character and Personal Learning

 Students are actively encouraged to debate and examine their beliefs and moral understandings in relation to wider issues of culture, faith and equality.
 This is not simply restricted to RE, which all students study at GCSE, but across the wider curriculum through all subjects, from examining different cultures in Geography, key historical events within History, artists and artwork in the Visual Arts Department, Music and Drama, moral and ethical decisions faced within Science and more.

-Within tutor time each "year" week registration begins with a prayer and is split into five activities:
+Within tutor time each "year" week registration begins with a prayer and moment of reflection before then completing one of the following 5 activities:

 - Think Community: An assembly delivered by the Head of Year, linked to the school's fortnightly theme and promoting social and mora understanding.